-After usher walked me to my premium seat, I realized how close to the action I was going to be.
+After the usher walked me to the premium seats, I realized how close to the action I was going to be.
 There I was at Asiatique Riverfront for the award-winning stage production – Muay Thai Live: The Legend Lives.

 After training at Boxing King earlier that day, I wanted a crash course on Muay Thai’s past.
 What better way than to let the Thai paint a picture of the martial sport’s history?

 Muay Thai Live: The Legend Lives

 Muay Thai Live: The Legend Lives is a show, directed by Ekachai Uekrongtham, that features Muay Thai’s evolution from the past to present.
 Through five acts, it retells three ancient legends and then takes the audience back into present-day Bangkok.

 While the stories were narrated in Thai, subtitles in three languages appeared on the backdrop – English, Chinese and Japanese.
 No one was allowed to take photos and videos when the show started.